CIS-566-Fall-2023/hw04-stylization/README.md

 ***Note: This should be easily accomplishable using what you should have already learnt about working with Unity's Custom Render Features from the Outline section!***

+---
 ## 5. Create a Scene
 Using Unity's controls, create a ***SUPER BASIC*** scene with a few elements to show off your unique rendering stylization.
 Be sure to apply the materials you've created.
 Please don't go crazy with the geometry -- then you'll have github problems if your files are too large.
 [See here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-large-files-on-github).

 Note that your modelling will NOT be graded at all for this assignment.
 It is **NOT** expected that your scene will be a one-to-one faithful replica of your concept art.
 You are **STRONGLY ENCOURAGED** to find free assets online, even if they don't strongly resemble the geometry/objects present in your concept art.
-(TLDR; Model your own geometry for this project at your own risk!)
+(TLDR; If you choose to model your own geometry for this project, be aware of the time-constraint and risk!)

 Some example resources for finding 3D assets to populate your scene With:
 1. [SketchFab](https://sketchfab.com/)
 2. [Mixamo](https://www.mixamo.com/#/)
 3. [TurboSquid](https://www.turbosquid.com/)

+---
 ## 6. Interactivity
 As a finishing touch, let's show off the fact that our scene is rendered in real-time!
 Please add an element of interactivity to your scene.
 Change some major visual aspect of your scene on a keypress.
 The triggered change could be
 * Party mode (things speed up, different colorization)